BermudaOfficial Name: Bermuda

 Local Laws & Special Circumstances

-Special Circumstances: The Department of State warns United States citizens against taking any type of firearm, ammunition or component of a firearm into Bermuda.
+SPECIAL CIRCUMSTANCES: The Department of State warns United States citizens against taking any type of firearm, ammunition or component of a firearm into Bermuda.
 The Bermuda government strictly enforces its laws restricting the entry of weapons and ammunition.
-Entering Bermuda with a firearm, some bladed instruments, an ammunition magazine, or even a single round of ammunition is illegal, even if the weapon or ammunition is taken into the country unintentionally.
+Entering Bermuda with a firearm, some bladed instruments, an ammunition magazine, or even a single round of ammunition is illegal, even if the weapon or ammunition is taken into the country unintentionally, and could result in being taken into custody.
 Permission to import or own a gun in Bermuda must be sought in advance from the Bermuda Police Service.
 Any privately owned firearms must be secured at Bermuda Police Headquarters.
 Violations may result in arrest, convictions, and potentially long prison sentences.
 Pepper sprays and stun guns are considered dangerous weapons in Bermuda and are illegal.

 Travel & Transportation

-Traffic Safety and Road Conditions: While in Bermuda you will encounter road conditions that differ significantly from those in the United States.
-Traffic in Bermuda moves on the left side and the roads are very narrow, often with no defined shoulder.
+TRAFFIC SAFETY AND ROAD CONDITIONS: Traffic in Bermuda moves on the left side and the roads are very narrow, often with no shoulder.
 The maximum speed in the city of Hamilton is 25 kph (15 mph) and 35 kph (21 mph) on the rest of the island.
-Under Bermudian law, non-residents are not allowed to own, rent or drive four-wheeled vehicles.
-Non-residents must rely on taxis, the local bus system, or rented motorbikes.
+Under Bermudian law, non-residents are not allowed to own, rent or drive four-wheeled vehicles, except for a limited number of all-electric mini cars that hold two passengers and are available for rent.
+Non-residents rely primarily on taxis, the local bus system, or rent motorbikes.
 Traffic is moderate.
 Road accidents – particularly involving motorbikes – are common and can result in serious injuries or death.

 Rental motorbikes are readily available, and the required helmet is provided.
 However, visitors should carefully consider the significant risks of riding a motorbike.
 Motorbikes provide the greatest road peril in Bermuda; local operators tend to abuse the speed limit and will often pass on the left or right side with no warning.
 Those unfamiliar with driving on the left side are likely to find the roundabouts and regulations for yielding at junctions confusing and dangerous.
 In addition, vehicles often stop on the side of the road, blocking one lane of traffic.
 Main roads, while generally in good condition, are extremely narrow and tend to be bordered by heavy vegetation or stone walls.
 Taxis are readily available.
 The local bus system serves the length of the island and stops close to most beaches, hotels, the downtown shopping area, and other points of interest.
 In addition, water ferry service to a variety of stops around the island is available seven days a week and is a very safe and enjoyable mode of transportation.